Transporting Task Vectors across Different Architectures without Training: Orthogonality, Pseudo-Inverse Transport, and Alignment Objectives

 However, this formulation is often numerically unstable in practice.
 When the two models differ in width, the activation Gram matrices $H_{\mathrm{in},B}^{\top} H_{\mathrm{in},B}$ and $H_{\mathrm{out},B}^{\top} H_{\mathrm{out},B}$ are frequently ill-conditioned or rank-deficient, especially when estimated from a finite number of samples.

 Our Procrustes-based conditioning step can be interpreted as an orthogonal change of basis that aligns the dominant shared subspaces of the two representation spaces.
-In the aligned coordinates, the Gram matrices become well-conditioned, and the pseudo-inverse solution reduces to the closed-form transport rule derived in \cref{app:closed_form_derivation}.
+In the aligned coordinates, the transport becomes well-conditioned and reduces to the closed-form transport rule derived in \cref{app:closed_form_derivation}.